-In 2019, the Bathurst Quay Neighbourhood Association (BQNA) partnered with a research team at the University of Toronto, the City of Toronto's Planning and Public Health departments and PortsToronto to support to a campus-community partnership study that assessed air pollution exposure in the neighbourhood.
-While the relationship between ground-level aircraft operations and regulated air contaminants has been typically investigated, this study focused on ultrafine particles (PM, 1), which are not a regulated air contaminant.2
+In 2019, PortsToronto partnered with the City of Toronto's Planning and Public Health departments to support a campus-community partnership study that assessed air pollution exposure in the Bathurst Quay Neighbourhood.
+While the relationship between ground-level aircraft operations and regulated air contaminants has been typically investigated, this study focused on ultrafine particles (PM0.1), which are not a regulated air contaminant.
 The study found that flight activities at Billy Bishop Toronto City Airport have a much smaller impact on ultrafine particle (UFP) emissions in residential areas at Bathurst Quay, compared to regional and background UFPs.
 The air in the neighbourhood was found to be 30 per cent cleaner than the Toronto average, with hourly residential UFP averaging 50 per cent lower than the World Health Organization's good practice standard.
 The research found that capital programs like the electrification of the Marilyn Bell ferry and the construction of the noise barrier have helped reduce ultrafine particle impacts on the neighbourhood.
 Billy Bishop Toronto City Airport is proud to provide data, access and financial support to researchers studying these important issues, and shall use the findings to drive continuous improvement in air quality.